Jan 8, 2023

 The balance of female hormones estrogen and progesterone is essential for various health aspects, including the skin.
 Imbalance in these hormones may result in skin disorders.

-There are substantial consequences on the skin as estrogen levels drop, including increased water retention, a rise in microorganisms like bacteria, and slowed wound healing.
+There are substantial consequences on the skin as estrogen levels drop, including decreased water retention, as estrogen levels drop, fluid retention decreases and skin can become more dry/cracked, leading to slow wound healing.
 These processes can worsen eczema, which already has a weakened skin barrier.

 The skin's natural ability to retain water is affected and dry skin can result from excessive water loss.
 Furthermore, the skin's barrier is damaged, allowing allergens and bacteria to infiltrate.